 - What difficulties were encountered during response implementation?

-- Who was involved in the evaluation?
+- Who conducted the evaluation?

 - If there was no improvement in the problem, were other systemic efforts considered to handle the problem?